jai2shukla/JIRA-Estimation-Prediction/EMSE2017/README.md

 **Dataset**

 We collected data (past issues) from eight open source projects: Apache, Duraspace, Java.net, JBoss, JIRA, Moodle, Mulesoft, and WSO2.
-We extracted

-The following are the datasets in CSV files that we used in our experiments.
-Each dataset consists of three prediction times that extracted from the issues: at the creation time of an issue, at the time when a deadline (e.g. due date) was assigned to an issue, and at the end of discussion time
+We extracted 19 risk factors (i.e. features) from issues.
+The feature extraction is corresponded with three prediction times: at the end of discussion time, at a time when a deadline (e.g. due date) was assigned to an issue, and at the creation time of an issue.
+The impact (i.e. dependent variable) is classified into three levles: high, medium, and low (including non-delay).

+**Source code**

+We implemented our model on Matlab.
+The source code of the classifiers and the feature selections are provided.